libjxl/libjxl/doc/developing_in_github.md

 mismatch if e.g. API changed or a submodule was added/removed.

-*) when using `commit -a` your commit, which may be a technical change unrelated to submodule changes, will unintentially contain a change to the submodules hash code, which is undesired unless you actually want to change the version of third_party libraries.
+*) when using `commit -a` your commit, which may be a technical change unrelated to submodule changes, will unintentionally contain a change to the submodules hash code, which is undesired unless you actually want to change the version of third_party libraries.